Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

 \end{lemma}

-Next, we present Lemma \ref{ReviseLemma3.7}, which establishes an important bound on the accuracy of the parameter estimation process within a specific neighborhood of the true parameter \(\theta\).
-This lemma demonstrates that when a candidate is selected by Algorithm \ref{algorithm}, it is highly improbable to be far from the true parameter, which bounds the error of our algorithm.
+Based on Lemma \ref{lemma: high probability for close distance between theta prime and theta prime prime}, we present Lemma \ref{lemma: guarantee of the selection criterion}, which establishes a high-probability bound on the accuracy of the parameter estimation process within a localized neighborhood of the true parameter $\theta _{0}$.
+Specifically, this lemma demonstrates that the candidate selected by Algorithm \ref{algorithm: theoretical algorithm} is exponentially unlikely to deviate significantly from the true parameter, thereby guaranteeing the statistical consistency of our algorithmic selection. \begin{lemma}[] Suppose we are given a set of $N$ points $N_k := \{\theta^1,\ldots, \theta^N\} \subset K' \subseteq K$ that forms a $\delta$-cover of $K'$, and assume that the true parameter satisfies $\theta _{0}\in K'$.
+If we define the estimator as